Almighty Voice (Cree): Legacy

 Almighty Voice is widely considered to be a hero among many Indigenous groups.
-His story inspired many great pieces of Indigenous art and fiction.
+His story inspired works of Indigenous art and fiction.

-In 1929, Macleans published Chief Buffalo Child Long Lance’s descriptive account of Almighty Voice’s story within his own life story.
+In 1929, Macleans published Chief Buffalo Child Long Lance’s descriptive account of Almighty Voice's story within his own life story.
 This publication popularized the tale.

-Alien Thunder is a 1974 film in which Donald Sutherland plays a “Mountie”, or a North-West Mounted Policeman.
-In the movie, his goal is to capture the fugitive Almighty Voice.
+Alien Thunder is a 1974 film based on the events in Almighty Voice's life.
+Almighty Voice was played by Gordon Tootoosis, a Cree actor from Saskatchewan.
+Donald Sutherland played a Mountie, an officer of the NWMP, who is pursuing Almighty Voice.

+Chief Dan George played Mighty Voice's father.

 Daniel David Moses' 1991 play Almighty Voice and His Wife is an alternative history perspective on Almighty Voice's story.
 It prominently features his wife, who was never named in official government records, and emphasizes an imagined relationship between the two of them.
 Through this marital relationship, as well as their relationship to their identities, their Indigeneity, and the whiteness of the society imposed on them, the play explores themes like self-hatred and self love, and colonialism and resistance.